-Bonnie & Clyde TV Mini movieCategory: Television
+Bonnie & Clyde TV Mini movieCategory: Television and Streaming

 In this two-part movie “event” the story of Clyde Barrow and Bonnie Parker unfold on three different networks.
 Lifetime, A&E, and History will all air the new two-part movie Bonnie & Clyde.

 Based on the life of this ruthless duo, the movie begins with their first meeting and ends with their deaths.
 Clyde (Emile Hirsch), a young, charming man and Bonnie (Holiday Grainger), a young woman with beauty and a desire for fame, combined to shoot their way into the history books.
 In the film Clyde is shown as a somewhat levelheaded man except when it comes to the love of his life, Bonnie Parker.
 What Bonnie wants, Bonnie gets.
 And Bonnie wanted more and more fame and fortune.

 In the beginning the couple was somewhat tame, if bank robbery can be described as tame.
 Then violence crept into their MO.
 And the more time went on, the more violent they became.
 Bonnie seemed to be ambivalent to the heartache she caused by killing people.
 She is portrayed as the most ruthless of the two.